benholtzman/datamovies/README.md

 - [**librosa**      ](https://anaconda.org/conda-forge/librosa)
 - [**resampy**      ](https://anaconda.org/conda-forge/resampy)

 The easiest way to download these packages is using Anaconda (see above).
-Follow the link next to each package name above and copy-paste the corresponding command into a terminal window.
+Follow the link for each package name above and copy-paste the corresponding command into a terminal window.
 For example, to install **numpy** type this into the Mac Terminal:

 `conda install -c anaconda numpy`